They say the first week of school sets the tone for the entire school year.

 Begin by exploring what community means with students examining their role in their own communities; sharing a bit about their families, themselves, and their homes.
 Next, have them examine the role of place and space through mapping their favourite room or nearby neighbourhood.
 Have them create short narratives around what makes their community unique.
 Finally, task students with compiling all of these elements together in a dynamic website, print book or ebook.
 Allow students to decide on the website/ book producers; from graphic designers to content editors.
 Finish with a website/ebook LAUNCH PARTY ? , and use it to feature projects completed throughout the year.
 Here is the full project overview created by the incomparable Sara Lev.

-Idea #5: Socially Distanced Mental, Physical, and Emotional Health Plans Project
+Idea #5: Mental, Physical, and Emotional Health Plans Project

-What if instead of devising students’ social, emotional and physical wellness plan for the week, you allowed them to devise their own?
+What if instead of devising social, emotional and physical wellness lesson plans, you allowed students to devise their own?

-With Covid-19 forcing many of our students into socially distanced environments, nothing could be more important than maintaining their physical, emotional and mental health.
+With the last years of the pandemic forcing many of our students into socially distanced environments, nothing could be more important than maintaining their physical, emotional and mental health.
 Here is the question to drive the project:

 Driving Question: How can we maintain our physical, mental and emotional well-being in socially distanced environments?